Tuck · FAQ

 When does Tuck launch?

 We're targeting an iOS launch in 2026.
-Sign up on the home page for early access — beta testers get free Pro for the first year.
+Sign up on the home page for early access — beta testers get an extended free trial.

 Pricing & subscription

-Yes — 7 days free via the App Store at launch.
-Beta testers get free Pro for the first year.
+Yes — 14 days free via the App Store at launch.
 You can cancel any time during the trial and you won't be charged.
+Beta testers get an extended free trial.

 Can I cancel any time?

 Yes.
 Subscriptions are managed through Apple's App Store.
-You can cancel from Settings → Subscriptions on your iPhone — your subscription continues until the end of the current billing period, and Free tier remains available afterward.
+You can cancel from Settings → Subscriptions on your iPhone — your subscription continues until the end of the current billing period.

 Hardware